 Where to Start?

-Ironically, I feel that the best starting point for the Wild Atlantic Way is in Belfast, Northern Ireland or at least it is likely the most convenient for those flying in from abroad.
+Ironically, I feel that the best starting point for Ireland’s Wild Atlantic Way is in Belfast, Northern Ireland or at least it is likely the most convenient for those flying in from abroad (directions here).
 Where there are large airports (e.g. Belfast City Airport), with cheap and easy car hire, and the start of the northernmost point in Donegal (Malin Head) is just 2 hours away.
 Not to forget the Causeway Coast and attractions along the way.
 Dublin Airport, on the other hand, is on the east side of Ireland, and it’s more than two hours to reach the nearest point of the Wild Atlantic Way.
 Where it’s smack in the middle of the route.
 So it’s just impractical.
 Alternatively, more domestic airports, include Donegal Airport and the City of Derry Airport both in the northwest, then Shannon Airport and Cork Airport in the southwest.

 Wild Atlantic Way Itinerary (North to South)